lkzeric/Embedded_System/3_Optimization_Examples/README.md

     3. Increase the CPU clock speed during ROM code execution.

-# 3. Optimize the placement of ARM Overlay to enhance the FW execution efficiency
+# 3. Optimize the Placement of ARM Overlay to Enhance the FW Execution Efficiency
 - Original Version
     1. When the CPU executes firmware code, the code must reside in the ATCM region, which includes both the common code region and the overlay region.
 The code in the common region remains static, while the overlay region is dynamically updated by loading code segments from NAND Flash.
 This continuous loading induces overhead, which can hinder overall performance.
 If the placement of ARM Overlay could be optimized, it could improve the performance. <br>